-Where Central Bedfordshire agrees a Statement of Special Educational Needs, or an Education, Health and Care Plan (EHCP) and names a specific school, or academy, for a child resident within the authority, an application for equipment, or adaptations may be considered under the Schools Access Initiative Programme.
+Where Central Bedfordshire agrees an Education, Health and Care Plan (EHCP) and names a specific school, or academy, for a child resident within the authority, an application for equipment, or adaptations may be considered under the Schools Access Initiative Programme.

 Capital funding for voluntary aided schools is delivered through the Local Authority Co- ordinated VA Programme (LCVAP).
-If voluntary aided schools have an identified need they should contact the diocese in the first instance.
+If voluntary aided schools have an identified need, they should contact the diocese in the first instance.